AdisonCavani/distro-grub-themes/README.md

 ## Contributing

-The main purpose of this repository is to continue evolving React core, making it faster and easier to use.
-Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.
+Development happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving it.

 ### Code of Conduct

-Facebook has adopted a Code of Conduct that we expect project participants to adhere to.
+This project has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://github.com/AdisonCavani/distro-grub-themes/blob/master/.github/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ### Contributing Guide